kaiicheng/MiniTorch/README.md

 # MiniTorch

-This project is an implemented version of PyTorch at the Machine Learning Engineering Course project [minitorch](https://minitorch.github.io/).

-Instructed by Professor Sasha Rush at Cornell Tech.
+This project is an implemented version of PyTorch at the Machine Learning Engineering Course project [minitorch](https://minitorch.github.io/) created by Professor Sasha Rush at Cornell Tech.

 ## Project Descriptions